AizenAngel/Sentence-Similarity/README.md

 ### Semantic similarity of sentences
 Now that we have similarity between words in our sentences, we will describe procedure of determining semantic similarities between sentences.
 We create joined corpus of words from our sentences.
 From that corpus, 2 vectors are created.
-Each index in vector corresponds to special frequency this word has in the `Brown dataset`.
+Each element in vector corresponds to special frequency this word has in the `Brown dataset`.
 For more info, check implementation of
 `get_semantic_vector` function.
 After these two vectors are formed, we find cosine distance between them, and hence forward we will call this result <code>S<sub>s</sub></code>